 15.4 The Financial Stability Institute (FSI)

 The FSI is a joint initiative of the BCBS and the BIS to assist supervisors around the world in implementing sound prudential standards.
-The BCBS supports FSI activities, including in particular the BCBS-FSI High Level Meetings.
-These are targeted at senior policymakers within central banks and supervisory authorities and provide a series of regional fora for distributing information on BCBS standards, keeping participants updated on Committee work, sharing supervisory practices and concerns, and establishing and maintaining strong contacts.
+The BCBS supports FSI activities, in particular the BCBS-FSI High Level Meetings.
+These are targeted at senior policymakers within central banks and supervisory authorities and provide a series of regional forums for distributing information on BCBS standards, keeping participants updated on Committee work, sharing supervisory practices and concerns, and establishing and maintaining strong contacts.

 15.5 Regional groups of banking supervisors

 The BCBS supports the work and activities of regional groups of banking supervisors worldwide.
 Secretariat staff may participate in meetings of such groups to exchange ideas and seek feedback on BCBS work.

 The BCBS cooperates with other international financial standard setters and public sector bodies with the purpose of achieving an enhanced coordination of policy development and implementation.
 In carrying out their responsibilities to support this cooperation, the Chairman and the Secretariat will pay particular attention to the need to comply with the BCBS's due process and governance arrangements.

 Together with other international financial standard setters, the BCBS sponsors the Joint Forum, where issues of common concern to the standard setters can be addressed and recommendations for coordinated action can be developed.